tkellogg/tkellogg.github.com/_posts/2021-01-29-cold-paths.md

 Rare events are [hard to predict][blackswan].
 That's just the nature of them.
 As engineers, I belive it's our responsibility to do our best to try harder and get better at planning for these rare bugs.
-But is that it?
+Is that it?
 Try harder?

-I think we can do better.
-The remainder of this article are strategies I've seen throughout my career.
+Better: Don't have cold paths

-# Avoid cold paths
+# Smaller programs
 I watched one of Gil Tene's many amazing talks on Azul's C4 garbage collector (not [this talk][giltene], but similar) where he claimed that normally it takes 10 years to harden a garbage collector.
 Azul didn't have 10 years to produce a viable business, so they avoided almost all